 2. Site plan showing lot lines, building footprint and general dimensions;

-3. Photographs of the building(s);
+3. Photographs of the existing building(s) and/or drawings of new construction;

-4. Evidence of the need for Substantial Rehabilitation
+4. Evidence of the need for new construction or Substantial Rehabilitation

-5. A narrative description of the proposed Substantial Rehabilitation of the building(s), including the total number of proposed units and the number of proposed Market Rate Residential Units;
+5. A narrative description of the proposed new construction or Substantial Rehabilitation of the building(s), including the total number of proposed units and the number of proposed Market Rate Residential Units;

 6. Evidence that the Sponsor has site control;

+7. Proposed sources and uses budget;

 7. Request from the Municipality, executed by the chief executive officer of the Municipality, that the project be approved as a HD Project; and